Psionyc/overfunded/Readme.md

 Challenges I faced during the frontend development process are:

+- Vue Proxy/Reactive
 - Hexadecimal ChainID
 - Hexadecimal Comparism

+**Vue Proxy/Reactive**: Vue core reactive elements like ref and reactive and stores do not support ethers contracts.
+The simples solution is to initialize contracts as mutable global variables and alter them using events

 **Hexadecimal ChainID**: ChainIDs are naturally encoded as a decimal number on websites like https://chainlist.org but metamask requires hexadecimal chainIDs or it will throw an error